yoosuf/yoosuf.github.io/_posts/2023-06-01-how-i-do-water-fasting.md

 - Green tea

 I avoid drinking any liquids that contain calories, sugar, or artificial sweeteners.
 These liquids can break your fast and make it more difficult to lose weight.

-I also avoid drinking alcohol during water fasting.
-Alcohol is a toxin that can damage your liver and kidneys.
-It can also make it more difficult to lose weight.

 If you are considering water fasting, it is important to choose liquids that are safe and healthy.
 Water, unsweetened tea, and unsweetened coffee are all good choices.